microsoft/pxt/docs/blog/arcade/tilecode.md

 ### TileCode: Design and Coding

 As shown below, TileCode has eight game slots.
-For each game, TileCode allows users to select and edit sprites and tile backgrounds and to create a game level by editing a tile map:
+For each game, TileCode allows users to select and edit game characters(sprites) and game background (tiles) and to create a game level by editing the game map:

 ![TileCode screens](/static/blog/arcade/tilecode/tileCodeScreens.GIF)

 Each sprite is centered on a tile and each tile displays a background image.
-A sprite can move in one of four directions (left, right, up, down) to an adjacent tile.
+A sprite can move in one of four directions (left, right, up, down) to an nearby tile.

 Today, many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
 In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching (against the tile map) is the main focus, extended to work with movable sprites, as well as fixed tiles.

 More precisely, a TileCode program is a set of rules, each of which is associated with a sprite.
 A rule takes the form of a ``When-Do'' pair, as shown below.
 The **When** section visually describes a pattern/predicate over the 3x3 local neighborhood around the central sprite (the player sprite, in this case) to be matched against the tile map.
 The **Do** section contains commands that are sent to the identified sprite when the pattern matches.